btholt/complete-intro-to-computer-science/lessons/binary-search-tree.md

 icon: "tree"
 ---

 Trees are another way to structure data.
-They work differently that arrays so we won't be looking at the exact same thing but they have their own uses.
+They work differently than arrays so we won't be looking at the exact same thing but they have their own uses.
 Arrays can have arbitrary data in arbitrary order.
 An array of `[1, 5, 2, 7, 3]` is totally fine: it doesn't have to be in a sorted order.
 The kind of trees we're going to be looking at today are all ordered by value, so whenever you insert a new value, it will be inserted in a sorted fashion e.g. if we add 5 to `[1, 4, 6, 7]` it _must_ be inserted between the 4 and the 6.

 There are _many_ varieties of tree data structures.
 We'll be looking at two of them today, binary search trees and AVL trees, but there are so many more.
 They're used everywhere due to their fast access patterns, even across enormous data sets.